stawirej/timeflow/README.md

 ### Without `timeflow` library

-- Passing `Clock` as a dependency in production code to make it testable
+- Passing a `Clock` as a dependency in production code to make it testable
   - if you have good design, and you can easily pass `Clock` as a dependency and test your time dependent code - go for it!
 - Update design to pass `Clock` as a dependency (could be challenging in legacy code).
 - In Spring Boot tests we can't alter provided fixed `Clock` bean.